Pijin love poem

 → Poem the mirror ←

-Translated poem into Solomon islands pijin (Neo-Solomonic, Solomons Pidgin), a creole based on English and close to the papuan tok pisin.
+love poem translated into Solomon islands pijin (Neo-Solomonic, Solomons Pidgin), a creole based on English and close to the papuan tok pisin.
 My little love poem into Pijin (Pidgin) will be understood by 400,000 people, pijin is the communication language of the Solomon.

-The Pijin of the Solomon Islands is a Pidgin appeared on the plantations, where Melanesian workers were found supervised by English speakers.
+The Solomon Islands pijin Pidgin appeared on the plantations, where Melanesian workers were found supervised by English speakers.
 Its stable form dates only from 1920, and little by little it settles like a Creole in the Solomon Islands.